xswapsx/Image-Compressor/README.md

 [![](https://jitpack.io/v/xswapsx/ImageCompressorLibrary.svg)](https://jitpack.io/#xswapsx/ImageCompressorLibrary)

 Compressor is a lightweight and powerful android image compression library.
-Compressor will allow you to compress large photos into smaller sized photos with very less or negligible loss in quality of the image.
+Compressor will allow you to compress large photos into smaller-sized photos with very little or negligible loss in the quality of the image.
 # Gradle
 Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it to your root build.gradle at the end of repositories:

-allprojects {
+    allprojects{
     	repositories {

               ...
 			maven { url 'https://jitpack.io' }
 		}